pmiklos/orider/README.md

         "googleMapsApiKey": "YOUR GOOGLE MAP API KEY"
     }

+By default the `access_token` that carries the data for the authenticated wallet is set as a secure cookie.
+On localhost development you might not have HTTPS set up.
+To turn secure cookie off set the `supportsHttps` to `false`:

+    {
+        "supportsHttps": false
+    }

 ## Manual testing

 Testing the app is very easy using docker.
 You can launch as many test wallets as you want to simulate a real life situation.